alimcodescalers/G8_testing/docs/functional/openvcloud/remote_machine_hosted/portal/portal.md

 - One covering the **End User Portal**
 - Another is covering the **Cloud Broker Portal**

+The portal testing framework has been building depending on selenium framework to automate different browsers on different OS.

 The documentation for these functional tests is embedded in the actual test code.
 For instructions on how to setup an **Read the Docs** site consolidating the embedded documentation see the section [Setup a Read the Docs site for your Testing Suite](../../sphinx.md) in this guide.

 ## 2. Portal Test Suit Architecture: